CalumLonie/solar-system-simulator/README.md

 I would fix this issue, but I do not have access to the MATLAB software anymore, so for now, there is nothing I can do.
 If you use this simulator, please be careful when running it with any system involving the Sun and the planets, I would recommend no longer than one year for the smaller systems, and shorter for larger ones.
 There shouldn't be any issues with the individual planetary systems.

+Results folder:

+This folder contains four folders and extra files.
+The folders are: Comparisons, End Data, Parameters and Tables.

+- The Comparisons folder contains the comparison graphs for every system.
+For most of these, there are three files, for one year, five year and ten year simulations.
+- The End Data folder contains the position and velocity coordinates in every system, for different simulation times and solving methods.
+- The Parameters folder holds files containing orbital parameters for every system (orbital period, semi major axis, eccentricity, inclination).
+Some of these parameters were needed in the simulator, the rest were added for curiosity.
+- The Tables folder contains six files for every system.
+Each file relates to a position or velocity coordinate, and shows the difference to the JPL data for differing solving methods and object groups present.
+Results weren't able to be determined for every system.
+- There is also a Systems folder, which shows the orbital paths for every system, but I was unable to add this folder here, due to the size of some of the files.
+I also couldn't compress the folder enough.

 Extra folders: